happyuc-project/web3j/docs/source/smart_contracts.rst

 Deploying and interacting with smart contracts
 ----------------------------------------------

-If you want to avoid the underlying implementation detail for working with smart contracts, webuj provides :ref:`smart-contract-wrappers` which enable you to interact directly with all of a smart contract's methods via a generated wrapper object.
+If you want to avoid the underlying implementation detail for working with smart contracts, Webuj provides :ref:`smart-contract-wrappers` which enable you to interact directly with all of a smart contract's methods via a generated wrapper object.